 "Type of audio" and "Distribution"

 These two parameters are crucial because they are an important factor regarding the necessary budget for a voice over job.
 What's more, you need to understand when to select "Commercials" as "Type of audio" instead of another setting.
-As a rule of thumb, you have to choose "Commercials" if the distribution of the audio is paid for with a media spendings budget.
-Typical examples are TV and radio spots or pre-rolls (i.e. the clips shown on YouTube, for instance, before the start of the video you want to watch).
+As a rule of thumb, you have to choose "Commercials" if the distribution of the audio is paid for with a media budget.
+Typical examples are TV and radio spots or pre-rolls (i.e. the clips shown on YouTube before the start of the video you want to watch, for example).

 Selecting "Commercials" will show one additional parameter: the "Buyout", which determines how long the advertisement will air – an important factor regarding the budget.
 At the same time, the voice talent needs to know how long their voice will be used to avoid conflicts with other clients dealing in the same business sector.
 Some companies want exclusivity.